P1xt/p1xt-guides/job-ready-javascript-edition-3.0.md

 - [ ]  Project: Select an API from [Todd Motto's API List](https://github.com/toddmotto/public-apis) and build a frontend-only application powered by data fetched from the API you chose.
 ---

-## Tier 4 - Wrap everything up and prep for interviews
+## Tier 5 - Wrap everything up and prep for interviews
 **Goal:** Interview with confidence.
 - [ ]  Project: Finish any questions you have remaining from   [JavaScript Interview Prep](https://www.hackerrank.com/chingu-challenge-9-javascript-prep)
 - [ ]  Project: Finish any of [100 Days of CSS](https://codepen.io/collection/AVPPQq/) you have yet to complete.
+- [ ]  Project: [CodinGame](https://www.codingame.com/training)  finish all problems in the 'Classic Puzzle - Very Hard' setion.
 - [ ]  Project: Create and polish your Portfolio site.
 - [ ]  Project: Create and polish your Resume/CV.
 - [ ]  Project: Study and complete all [The HackerRank Interview Preparation Kit](https://www.hackerrank.com/interview/interview-preparation-kit) on HackerRank